Should We Elope?

 Go for it.
 Where in the world is the sense in spending thousands, sometimes tens of thousands, of dollars on a one-day party?
 I know one couple who spent $15,000, most of it borrowed, on their wedding.
 It was a great ceremony with tailor made gowns and tuxedos, haute cuisine at the five-course, sit-down dinner, French champagne, even caviar.
 The problem is that they are now carrying $10K in revolving credit card debt and only have a picture album, albeit a very nice one, to show for it.
 What a waste!

 Wedding ceremonies are great.
 My wife and I had a very beautiful affair in 1976.
 The total cost was $600.
-We made our own hors d'ouvers and sandwiches, bought a keg of beer, rented a local sportsman's lodge for the reception.
+We made our own hors d'oeuvres and sandwiches, bought a keg of beer, rented a local sportsman's lodge for the reception.
 Of course, it is, or should be, a once in a lifetime event; accordingly, this is a very personal choice.
 However, what would you rather have, a "unique" wedding and a $200/month credit card minimum payment or money to enjoy each others company every Saturday night at your favorite restaurant?

 I highly recommend eloping.
 My wedding was a big pain and the money would have been better spent elsewhere.
 Disneyland does a weekend wedding package which includes ceremony, hotel, park entrance and champagne for around $500.

 My husband and I eloped and it was so much fun.
 We had a reception that evening at a bed and breakfast we were staying at with just our families.
 My family spent the day getting the cake and small finger food together.
-The bed and breakfast was a little pricey but what we saved on a wedding this was not so bad.
+The bed and breakfast was a little pricey, but with what we saved on a wedding was not so bad.
 And they (B&B) were more than willing to accomadate us.
 I would give the courthouse of the place you will be a call and find out what you will need to be married and ask for their suggestions as to whom can perform the ceremony.
 This is what we did and we had such a special day.
 I would reccomend the B&B for you and your family.
 They are very quaint and romantic.
 Who knows it could be a second honeymoon for your parents and new parents.

 Some advice for the person asking about eloping.
 My husband and I eloped about 8 months ago.
 It was great and inexpensive.
 About a month after we eloped, we had a reception and prepared the food ourselves.
 We rented a inexpensive hall and a DJ and those were the only expenses we had.
 It was a great way to save money and we had a lot of fun doing it.
 We didn't take our honeymoon until a couple of months later, but that was mostly due to the fact that we had been on vacation the week before we decided to elope and we had to go back to work.